ppy/osu-wiki/wiki/People/Tournament_Committee/en.md

 - Be at least 18 years old
 - Pass a check for recent account infringements

+Successful applicants have most of these qualities:

+- Is heavily involved in official tournaments and/or the community tournament scene
+- Provides a unique perspective which the committee currently lacks
+- Demonstrates expertise in a particular area of the tournament scene
+- Maintains excellent behaviour and conduct online
+- Generally has an excellent reputation within the community

+Applicants may apply online by completing the [application form](https://forms.gle/3c51xGd3DzW2JCqV6) or by submitting an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
+All applicants applying via email are expected to extensively detail their contributions, impact, and involvement in the tournament scene.
+The application form is preferred by the committee as it provides much more context than an email.

-Once a prospective member applies by sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh), the Tournament Committee holds an in-depth discussion on the candidate.
+Once a prospective member applies by sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh) or [applying online](https://forms.gle/3c51xGd3DzW2JCqV6), the committee holds an in-depth discussion on the candidate.
 Special attention is paid towards their activity in the tournament scene, stature, community contributions, and how they would benefit the committee.
 Following said discussion, a vote is held to determine whether to add the candidate to the committee.

 Applicants that fail to gather enough positive votes will be denied, and won't be able to apply again for 6 months from the time of response to their application.
-The response will be sent no later than 2 weeks from the day the application was submitted.
+The committee aims to return an answer to applicants within 2 weeks of the application date.

 ### Votes